 - After spending most of the movie being hunted by the Operative, the crew of Serenity travel to the planet of Miranda in search for answers as to what happened there.
 They find out.
 And it's not pretty.

-- The alien in John Carpenter's The Thing (1982) got dug up by, and slaughtered, a
+- The alien in The Thing (1982) got dug up by, and slaughtered, a

 - In At the Mountains of Madness, all of the dying happens before the viewpoint characters arrive.

-- In Kir Bulychev's The City Above, the Earth explorers are studying the centuries-old nuked ruins on the surface.
-Meanwhile Human Aliens struggle to survive underground.
+- In Kir Bulychev's The City Above, the Earth explorers are studying the centuries-old, nuked ruins on the surface.
+Meanwhile, Human Aliens struggle to survive underground.
 A "pipe-worker" fed up with this oppressive life leaves to search for "The City Above" or die trying.
-The book predates The City of Ember by 3 decades, but resemblance is coincidental.
+The book predates The Books of Ember by three decades, but the resemblance is coincidental.